-Are Transhumanism Antagonists Listening to Themselves?
+Are Transhumanism Critics Listening to Themselves?

 Another common weakness among Transhumanism antagonists, particularly those that are religious, is that they overlook how their arguments apply to their own ideologies.
 A recent example is the article, entitled “Listening to the Transhumanists,” by Albert Mohler, President of the Southern Baptist Theological Seminary.